MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 #### Remove users on a device

 -  Organizations with scaled deployments of HoloLens 2 devices might encounter the 63-user limit per device that prevents adding users.
-To address this situation, we've added controls that delete the least recent users from the device at controlled intervals, which is a feature you might have used on the Desktop version.
+To address this situation, we added controls that delete the least recent users from the device at controlled intervals, which is a feature you might have used on the Desktop version.
 Deleting users in a controlled way is useful for other reasons, too.
 Removing the inactive accounts speeds up the sign-in process and improves privacy and security by reducing retention of unused data.
 We use three criteria to determine when to remove user accounts on the device:

 - When a user has been inactive on the device past a number of days, configurable via **ProfileInactivityThreshold.**
 - When the device has reached a storage threshold, configurable via **StorageCapacityStartDeletion** and **StorageCapacityStopDeletion**.